 In the past, any medication used to treat cancer was regarded as chemotherapy.
 However, over the last 20 years, new types of medication that work in a different way to chemotherapy have been introduced.
 Many of these new types of medication are known as targeted therapies.
 This is because they’re designed to target and disrupt one or more of the biological processes that cancerous cells use to grow and reproduce.
 They are classed as biological therapy.
 In contrast, chemotherapy medications are mostly systemic in nature and designed to have a poisonous effect on cancerous cells, thus the term ‘cytotoxic’.

 Somatostatin Analogues e.g. Sandostatin (Octreotide), Somatuline (Lanreotide).
-Although these drugs have an anti-cancer effect for some, they are in fact hormone inhibitors and are therefore a hormone therapy.
+Although these drugs have an anti-cancer effect for some, they are also hormone inhibitors and are therefore also hormone therapy.

 Everolimus (Afinitor).
 This is a targeted biological therapy or more accurate a mammalian target of rapamycin (mTOR) inhibitor.
 It is a type of treatment called a signal transduction inhibitor.
 Signal transduction inhibitors stop some of the signals within cells that make them grow and divide.
 Everolimus stops a particular protein called mTOR from working properly. mTOR controls other proteins that trigger cancer cells to grow.
 So everolimus helps to stop the cancer growing or may slow it down.